CICM/CicmWrapper/PdChocolate/README.md

 ##### Licence :

 The PD Chocolate Library in under the <a title="GNU" href="http://www.gnu.org/copyleft/gpl.html" target="_blank">GNU Public License</a>.
-If you'd like to avoid the restrictions of the GPL and use Hoa Library for a closed-source product, you contact the <a title="CICM" href="http://cicm.mshparisnord.org/" target="_blank">CICM</a>.
+If you'd like to avoid the restrictions of the GPL and use PD CHocolate for a closed-source product, you contact the <a title="CICM" href="http://cicm.mshparisnord.org/" target="_blank">CICM</a>.

 ##### Objects :
 - Bang